cooscoos/cooscoos.github.io/_posts/2022-09-10-stressed-about-strings.markdown

 	hot_plastic(steel_mould);
 }

-// Pour plastic in, get nameplate out fn hot_plastic(steel_mould: &'static str) {
+// Ask your technician to pour plastic in, get nameplate out fn hot_plastic(steel_mould: &'static str) {
 	println!("{steel_mould}");
 }
 {% endhighlight %}

-`steel_mould` here is a `&'static str`.
-The `'static` part means that this "Rolo" variable (mould) is going to last for as long as our program (or business) runs.
+`steel_mould` here is a "string literal" --- a hard-coded string in the binary of your program.
+In this analogy, string literals are our steel moulds.
+They have the type `&'static str`.
+The `&` part of it means that we can use the steel mould as a reference (we can tell other functions, like our technician, where the steel moulds are), and the `'static` part means that we be certain that we can safely make reference to this mould for as long as our program (or business) is running.

 <figure style="width: 250px" class="align-left">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/post_imgs/pug.jpg" alt="">
   <figcaption>Future you, handling Rolo with finesse and ease. [img: <a href="https://www.pexels.com/@babydov/">Ivan Babydov</a>]</figcaption>
 </figure>

-Getting this "Rolo" mould made up as a `&'static str` required foresight, didn't it?
-At compile time, you had to know that you wanted to permanently commit your limited resources (be that money or memory) to the name "Rolo".
-As a reward, you get a mould that lasts ~forever~.
+Getting this "Rolo" mould made up as a string literal required foresight, didn't it?
+At compile time, you had to know that you wanted to commit some resources (be that money or memory) to the name "Rolo".
+As a reward, you get a string literal: a steel mould that you can point out to your technician for as long as you need to.

+Notice that you, or indeed any other function, never gets to directly touch or change the steel mould:
+- You can only tell your technician _where_ the mould is, i.e. you point them to a reference, and;
-Sure, we can't change the mould after we've made it (or in other words, our `&'static str` is "immutable"), but we don't care, because we know we're going to use this mould a lot.
+- the object behind that reference is unchangeable (or in other words, our `&'static str` is "immutable").

+But that's fine for us, because we know we're going to use this "Rolo" mould a lot.

-Here's a thing to be aware of though.
-If you type `let steel_mould = "Rolo";`, your IDE will probably display:
+One other thing to be aware of: if you type `let steel_mould = "Rolo";`, your IDE will probably display:

 {% highlight rust %}
 let steel_mould: &str = "Rolo"